Social Studies Courses

 Modern American Wars

-This course will study current events in the United States and around the world with a strong review and emphasis of America’s wars in the 20th and 21st centuries.
-Students will analyze the cause and effects of these wars, and how they shaped both domestic and foreign policy into our current time.
+This course will study current events in the United States and around the world with a strong review and emphasis on America’s wars in the 20th and 21st centuries.
+Students will analyze the causes and effects of these wars, and how they shaped both domestic and foreign policy in present times.

 -